an-dr-eas-k/transaction-mailer/README.md

 ### How do I get set up? ###

 * buy a raspberry pi
-* install a glassfish server
+* install a glassfish server (here to /opt/glassfish)
-* alter the domain.xml file and set <jvm-options>-Xmx128m</jvm-options>
+* to reduce glassfishs memory usage: alter the domain.xml file and set <jvm-options>-Xmx128m</jvm-options>
+* to
 * run all scripts in /src/main/server/